Protocol Serialization and Deserialization¶

 [...]

-method allows for dispatching to different serializers depending on
+The before method allows for dispatching to different serializers depending on

 the schema.
 You may dispatch to different serializers depending on whether the